IT Professionals looking to deploy self-service password reset can customize the experience to match their users.

 Even if SSPR is not enabled users still a "contact your administrator" link on the password reset portal.
 Clicking this link emails your administrators asking for assistance in changing the user's password.
 This email is sent to the following recipients in the following order:

-- If the Password administrator role is assigned, those with this role are notified
+- If the Password administrator role is assigned, administrators with this role are notified

-- If no Password administrators are assigned, then those with the User administrator role are notified
+- If no Password administrators are assigned, then administrators with the User administrator role are notified

 - If neither of the previous roles were assigned, then Global administrators are notified

 In all cases, up to 100 total recipients are notified.

 If your organization does not want administrators notified about password reset requests, the following configuration can be enabled

 - Enable self-service password reset for all end users.
 This option is under Password Reset, Properties